-Best Available Information for Developing Management Strategies for Regional or National HCV Interpretations BAI SLIMF All HCV Categories, All Elements Identification of threats, using: Data, facts, documents, expert opinions, and results of field surveys or consultations with stakeholders that are most credible, accurate, complete, and/or pertinent and that can be obtained through reasonable effort and cost, subject to the scale and intensity of the management activities and the Precautionary Approach.
-X X

-Best Available Inform nation for Developing Management Strategies for Regional or National HCV Interpretations BAI >SLIMF BAI SLIMF Engagementwith Indigenous Peoples, affected rights holders, affected and interested stakeholders, and experts.
-HCV 5: Element 1, Culturally appropriate engagement with local communities. Χ Χ Values Directive: this shall be the primary BAI for these elements. fundamental to Directive: the "fundamentality" of the resource should be determined in collaboration with the local communities. local communities HCV 5: Element 2, Culturally appropriate engagement with Indigenous Peoples. Χ Χ Values Directive: this shall be the primary BAI for these elements. fundamental to Directive: the "fundamentality" of the resource should also be determined in collaboration with the Indigenous Indigenous peoples.
-Peoples HCV 6: Element 2, Culturally appropriate engagement with local communities. Χ Χ Values important to Directive: this shall be the primary BAI for these elements. local communities Directive: "critical importance" shall be understood as an outcome of engagement with the local communities HCV 6: Element 3, Culturally appropriate engagement with Indigenous Peoples. Χ Χ Values important to Directive: this shall be the primary BAI for these elements.
-Indigenous Directive: "critical Importance" should be understood as an outcome of engagement with the Indigenous Peoples.
-Peoples
+ormation for Developing Management Strategies tional HCV Interpretations BAI >SLIMF BAI SLIMF All HCV Categories, All Elements Identification of threats, using: Data, facts, documents, expert opinions, and results of field surveys or consultations with stakeholders that are most credible, accurate, complete, and/or pertinent and that can be obtained through reasonable effort and cost, subject to the scale and intensity of the management activities and the Precautionary Approach.
+Engagement with Indigenous Peoples, affected rights holders, affected and interested X X stakeholders, and experts.
+HCV 5: Element 1, Values fundamental to local communities Culturally appropriate engagement with local communities.
+Note this shall be the primary BAI for these elements.
+Note the "fundamentality" of the resource should be determined in collaboration with the local communities .
+X X HCV 5: Element 2, Values fundamental to Indigenous Peoples Culturally appropriate engagement with Indigenous Peoples.
+Note that this shall be the primary BAI for these elements.
+Note that the "fundamentality" of the resource should also be determined in collaboration with the Indigenous peoples. Х Х HCV 6: Element 2, Values important to local communities Culturally appropriate engagement with local communities.
+Note that this shall be the primary BAI for these elements.
+Note that "critical importance" should be understood as an outcome of engagement with the local communities.
+X Х HCV 6: Element 3, Values important to Indigenous Peoples Culturally appropriate engagement with Indigenous Peoples.
+Note this shall be the primary BAI for these elements.
+Note that "critical importance" should be understood as an outcome of engagement with the Indigenous Peoples. Х Х